jimboca/udi-camera-poly/README.md

 4. Go to the Camera NodeServer Configuration Page
    * Set user and password for camera
    * Currently all cameras must use the same.
-4. Open the admin console (if you already had it open, the close and re-open)
+4. Open the admin console (if you already had it open, then close and re-open)
-5. You should get a new node 'Camera Controller', select it
+5. You should see a new node 'Camera Controller', select it
 6. The auto-discover can find Foscam cameras so enable Foscam Polling if desired, setting to 10s is usually enough.
 7. If you have other support cameras, they have to be added as Manual entries in the NodeServer Configuration as detailed in the next sextion.
 8. Then click the 'Disover' for the Camera Controller node